Deep Polynomial Chaos Expansion: BACKGROUND

-PCE also allows to compute ``advanced'' statistical quantities, such as variances of conditional expectations: Let $\mathcal{I} \subseteq \{1, \dots, D\}$ be an index set for some parameters in $\X$ and $\lnot \mathcal{I} = \{1,\dots,D\} \setminus \mathcal{I}$.
+PCE also allows to compute ``advanced'' statistical quantities, such as variances of conditional expectations.
+Let $\mathcal{I} \subseteq \{1, \dots, D\}$ be an index set for some parameters in $\X$ and $\lnot \mathcal{I} = \{1,\dots,D\} \setminus \mathcal{I}$.
 It can be shown that

 where $\mathcal{A}_{\mathcal{I}} = \{\midxa \colon \forall j \in \lnot\mathcal{I} \colon \alpha_{j} = 0\}$.
-These variances of conditional expectations allows to compute prominent sensitivity measures such as \emph{Sobol indices} \citep{sobol1990sensitivity}.
-These indices are normalized variances of the so-called \emph{Sobol decomposition}, which describes $f$ as a superposition of all possible $2^D$ interaction terms \cite{saltelli2008global}, including a constant, $D$ individual terms, $\binom{D}{2}$ pair-wise terms, etc.
+These variances of conditional expectations allow to compute prominent sensitivity measures such as \emph{Sobol indices} \citep{sobol1990Sensitivity}.
+These indices are normalized variances of the so-called \emph{Sobol decomposition}, which describes $f$ as a superposition of all possible $2^D$ interaction terms \citep{saltelli2008global}, including a constant, $D$ individual terms, $\binom{D}{2}$ pairwise terms, etc.

-The \emph{first-order Sobol indices} $S_i$ describe the direct contribution of each parameter $X_i$ to the variance of the response function.
-In PCE it is given via \eqref{eq:pce_var} and \eqref{eq:pce_conditional_variance} as
+The \emph{first order Sobol indices} $S_{i}$ describe the direct contribution of each parameter $X_i$ to the variance of the response function, excluding contributions of $X_i$ via all interactive terms with other parameters:

+The \emph{total effect Sobol indices} $S_{T_i}$ include also the variance contributions of $X_i$ caused by all interaction terms:

-Other Sobol indices, describing for example pairwise interactions, can also be computed in PCE.
+In PCE, the indices are given via \cref{eq:pce_var,eq:pce_conditional_variance}.
+Other Sobol indices describing, for example, only pairwise interactions can also be computed in PCE.

-\paragraph{Probabilistic Circuits}
+\subsection{(Probabilistic) Circuits}

+Probabilistic circuits \citep{choi2020Probabilistic} are deep architectures composed of sum and product operations, whose structural constraints enable various tractable computations.
+Although primarily used for probabilistic modeling, they can be applied to regression tasks, in which case they are typically referred to as (structured) circuits.